-Tag Archives: ArcGIS Web Mapping API
+Tag: ArcGIS Web Mapping API

 In recent years, the Internet and the advancement of technology have enabled a wider audience to get access to geospatial information which in turn creates a demand for accessing and using spatial analysis over the web.
 You can provide these types of applications using geoprocessing services authored using ArcGIS for Desktop and published with ArcGIS for Server.
 The new Esri training seminar “Sharing Analysis Workflows on the Web Using Geoprocessing Services” describes how to use ArcGIS 10.1 for Desktop and Server to author and publish geoprocessing services and use them in web applications.